delmario-galvao/pick-and-place-ur5e/README.md

-# pick-and-place-ur5e
-6D grasping strategies using UR5e and Robotiq 2F-85 in ROS/Gazebo with MoveIt: a comparative study between lateral and vertical grasps.

 # UR5e Pick and Place – Comparative Grasping Strategies

 This repository contains the simulation files and scripts for the final project of the *Robotic Systems* course, which focused on robotic object manipulation using 6D grasping strategies.